Patient Concerns

 The Texas Board of Nursing investigates complaints against:

-- Advance Practice Nurses, including Nurse Practitioners
+- Advanced Practice Nurses, including Nurse Practitioners

 - Registered Nurses (RN)